golemfactory/golem-architecture/arch-snapshot/arch.md

 To prevent clustering of Nodes and accidental splits in the network, where subsets of Nodes become unreachable, a proper neighborhood function must be utilized.
-This function is defined by the network module, and the market relies on the broadcast function, leaving it with no alternative in this regard.
+This function is defined by the network module, and the market relies on the broadcast operation, leaving it with no alternative in this regard.

 Optimal guarantees can be achieved when two neighboring Nodes have distinctly different neighborhoods, minimizing their number of common neighbors.
 Currently, in the Hybrid Net, neighborhood is determined based on the reversed Hamming